Eyalcohenx/ML2019BIU/README.md

 # ML2019BIU
-Josseph Kesshet Into to machine lraning course exercises.
+Josseph Kesshet Intro to machine learning course exercises.

 ## ex1:
 Creating our own SVM and KMeans classifier without using other libraries to classify images.